 Fact 17: According to NREL, 1MW of wind energy can offset approximately 2,600 tons of carbon dioxide (CO2).

-Fact 18: The first modern wind turbine was built in 1940’s in Vermont.
+Fact 18: The first modern wind turbine was built in the 1940s in Vermont.

-Fact 21: In the year 2009, U.S. generated 1 percent of total nationwide electricity production at the time.
+Fact 21: In the year 2009, the U.S. generated 1 percent of total national electricity production at the time.
 The energy generated was approximately 52 billion KW hours in 2008.

 Fact 22: Wind energy produces more than 20% of the total electricity production in countries such as Denmark and Portugal.